Baby Food! You are what your Grandmother Ate

 Baby food?
-Well, if you are wondering what is the best food for your baby, you need to know that the prenatal ovarian development and maturation of your baby are correlated with the mother’s diet all the way back to the grandmother’s diet.
+If you are wondering what is the best food for your baby, you need to know that the prenatal ovarian development and maturation of your baby are correlated with the mother’s diet all the way back to the grandmother’s diet.

 How fascinating is this?
 Your grandmother’s diet may influence oocyte development.
 When we say the power of food this is just an example.

-Confirmed by recent scientific evidence, for positive pregnancy outcome women need to avoid being overweight and obesity.
-Modest weight loss can reduce
+Confirmed by recent scientific evidence, for positive pregnancy outcome, women need to avoid being overweight and obese.
+Modest weight loss can reduce the risk of miscarriage.

-That’s why we always point out the importance of well-balanced body composition on our clients who are expecting and we then carefully tailor a personalized diet plan targeting the mother’s and baby’s needs.
+That’s why we always point out the importance of well-balanced body composition in our clients who are expecting.
+We then carefully tailor a personalised diet plan, targeting the mother and baby’s needs.

 We can call kale a baby food because it is rich in folic acid.

-But if you think about how important what you do in your kitchen is, remember to boil your potatos, peas and baking onions if you want to optimize the absorption of folate.
+But if you think about how important what you do in your kitchen is, remember to boil your potatoes, peas and onions if you want to optimize the absorption of folate.

 Speaking of which, raw eggs and soft cheese are definitely not on the list of baby food because of possible contaminations.